- Phone number

 What I can help with

-Anger management, Anxiety, Bereavement, Cancer, Depression, Health related issues, Identity issues, Loss, Post-traumatic stress, Redundancy, Relationships, Self esteem, Spirituality, Stress, Trauma, Work related issues
+Anger management, Anxiety, Bereavement, Cancer, Depression, Health related issues, Identity issues, Loss, Personal development, Post-traumatic stress, Redundancy, Relationships, Self esteem, Spirituality, Stress, Trauma, Work related issues

 Types of therapy